How Do Rice Cookers Work? ‘Rice, Water & Heat Sensors’

 Understanding the Properties of Rice

-Believe it or not, there is a science behind cooking rice it is not as easy as combining water and rice and then adding heat.
-When you understand the properties of rice you will see how fragile rice can be to prepare.
+Believe it or not, there is a science behind cooking rice.
+It is not as easy as combining water and rice and adding heat.
+When you understand the properties of rice, you will see how fragile rice can be to prepare.

 Types of Rice

-The makeup of rice is important to understand before you learn how to cook it.
-Rice has a lot of starch which makes it sticky, and also gives it a slightly sweet taste.
+The makeup of rice is essential to understand before you learn how to cook it.
+Rice has a lot of starch, which makes it sticky and also gives it a slightly sweet taste.
 What this means for cooking methods is that the type of rice you choose will depend on what kind of texture you are looking for in your dish.

 How Much Does Rice Expand